Full Throttle (1995 video game): Remastered

 A remastered version of Full Throttle, titled Full Throttle Remastered, was developed by Schafer's Double Fine Productions for release on Windows, OS X, Linux, PlayStation 4 and PlayStation Vita.
-The Playstation 4 and Playstation Vita versions are cross-buy and cross-save.
+The PlayStation 4 and PlayStation Vita versions are cross-buy and cross-save.
 The remastered version was released on April 18, 2017.
 Like Day of the Tentacle Remastered and Grim Fandango Remastered, the remastered version of Full Throttle includes updated graphics and sound, improved controls, and developer commentary.
 Similarly, the game allows the player to swap between the original graphics and sound with the remastered versions.

 The game uses the original voice actors' dialog pulled from the original recordings, with Schafer calling Conrad's voice "irreplaceable".
 The remastered version premiered at the 2017 Game Developers Conference, where Schafer presented a remaking of a magazine pack-in demo that included recorded lines that had not been included in the full game.
 Schafer said that fans had been critical of Full Throttle's relatively short length of about eight hours compared to other LucasArts games at the time which could take up to 40 hours.
 However, as he worked at the remaster, player expectations have changed, and he felt that Full Throttle would be much better suited at its length in 2017, comparing it to other fully polished, short games like Inside.

 A port for the Xbox One was released on October 29, 2020.

-Others
+Potential film adaptation

 Duncan Jones had written a screenplay based on Full Throttle in 2021, and reached out to fans of the game in 2022 to try to help convince Disney to fund production of the work for the Disney+ service.